clojure-grimoire/grimoire/resources/1.5.0/clojure.core/*command-line-args*/docstring.md

-A sequence of the supplied command line arguments, or nil ifnone were supplied
+A sequence of the supplied command line arguments, or nil if none were supplied